Uzbekistan at the AFC Asian Cup

-Uzbekistan is one of the most successful teams in Asia, and the most successful team in Central Asia, having qualified for every AFC Asian Cup since the fall of the Soviet Union.
-With a rich history of competing in the tournament, Uzbekistan is often regarded as a top team and a rising contender for the Asian Cup title.
+Uzbekistan is one of the most successful football teams in Asia, and the most successful team in Central Asia, having qualified for every AFC Asian Cup since the fall of the Soviet Union.
 Their best performance was a fourth place finish in the 2011 tournament.

 Asian Cup record

 1996 Asian Cup in the UAE

 It was Uzbekistan's first ever appearance in the AFC Asian Cup, since the demise of USSR.
 In the tournament, although being regarded as the weakest team, Uzbekistan surprised all predictions by defeating China 2–0 right on their opening account.
 Uzbekistan, however, lost two remaining matches to Japan and Syria, thus had to end up in the group stage.
 Uzbekistan's maiden victory over China, however, remained as the biggest achievement for Uzbekistan before 2004.

 Group C

 2000 Asian Cup in Lebanon

 Uzbekistan made their second appearance by participating in the 2000 edition held in Lebanon.
-However, this would have become Uzbekistan's worst performance in their history, drew just one and lost two matches, both were humiliating 1–8 and 0–5 demolitions on the hand of Japan (they already lost 0–4 four years ago) and Saudi Arabia.
+However, this would have become Uzbekistan's worst performance in their history, drew just one and lost two matches, both were humiliating 1–8 and 0–5 demolitions on the hand of Japan and Saudi Arabia.